jonathan-taylor/formula/doc/ancova.rst

 .. testsetup::

-   from formula.CategoricalFormula import CategoricalFormula from formula.terms import Term, Factor
+   from formula.ancova import ANCOVA from formula.terms import Term, Factor

-We can recreate this example using the *CategoricalFormula* object
+We can recreate this example using the *ANCOVA* object

 .. testcode::